getpelican/pelican/docs/getting_started.rst

     This is the content of my super blog post.

+Conventions for AsciiDoc_ posts, which should have an ``.asc`` extension, can be found on the AsciiDoc_ site.

 Pelican can also process HTML files ending in ``.html`` and ``.htm``.
 Pelican interprets the HTML in a very straightforward manner, reading metadata from ``meta`` tags, the title from the ``title`` tag, and the body out from the